The Traffic Division is committed to enhancing traffic safety for our community through education, enforcement and engineering.

 The Traffic Division’s two detectives are assigned to investigate traffic crash reports submitted by the public, including hit and run crashes.
 They also conduct investigative follow-up from cases taken by officers in the field and are members of MAIT.

-Two DUI officers are assigned to patrol the City and enforce drunk-driving laws, primarily through enforcement.
+Three DUI officers are assigned to patrol the City and enforce drunk-driving laws, primarily through enforcement.
 Although they work late evening to early morning shifts, they occasionally adjust their schedules as the need arises.
 DUI officers drive vehicles specifically equipped to assist in the detection and apprehension of those driving under the influence.

 Have you noticed that vehicles traveling through your neighborhood routinely exceed established speed limits?
 The City of Reno welcomes calls from citizens that pinpoint areas where posted speed limits are continually violated.